Conflicts of Interest are Rife Between Bell Gardens Mayor and Former Ron Calderon Staffer - Cerritos Community News

 The City Council of Bell Gardens, like many other cities in Los Angeles County, placed a ¾ cent sales tax on the upcoming November ballot.

-And like many other cities, the City Council is going to spend taxpayer money to “to ensure the voters are accurately educated and understand the outcome of their vote associated with the sales tax measure.”
+And like many other cities, the City Council is going to spend taxpayer money to “to ensure the voters are accurately educated and understand the outcome of their vote associated with the sales tax measure,” which is against Government Code 8314 which states, “It is unlawful for any elected state or local officer, including any state or local appointee, employee, or consultant, to use or permit others to use public resources for a campaign activity, or personal or other purposes which are not authorized by law.”

 All this with less than 45 days until election day.